bradpotts/multi-tenancy-devise/README.md

 * Adds basecamp style logins to devise authentication gem.
 * Highly customizable views and layouts using standard bootstrap 3 code.
 * Central login screen for all tenants (users) or logins through subdomain.
-* Compatible with postgre, mysql and sqlite (for deve environments)
+* Compatible with postgre, mysql and sqlite (for dev environments)

 #### Step 1 - Add user model to your app (Must be Done First!!)
 Generate a user.rb file in your mainapp and add the code below